C0deWiser/laravel-scout/README.md

 Different scout drivers has different callback signature, so we can not switch between drivers without punishment.
-We need to implement custom callback logic for every scout driver, we plan to support.
+We need to implement custom callback logic for every scout driver we plan to support.

 This package provides _invokable_ abstract class, that incorporates custom searches for every driver.